massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 <a name="link-context"></a>
 ### ➤➤ Is the label text descriptive enough to see where it takes you without the *visual presentation* around the link?
 Is it clear enough to screen reader users?

 📋 A visual presentation such as a layout can provide non-verbal context to sighted users, which screen reader users cannot take advantage of.
-We fill the gap by providing such context info as text.
+We fill the gap by providing context info as text.

 **➣ Yes:** [Move on to next element. ➡️](a11y-checklist.md)